zaiisao/Documentation/en/Voice/windows_video.md

 2. Copy the directory **AgoraRtcEngineSDK/lib** to the **LIB** directory of your project.

 You have set up the development environment for Windows.
-Try Agora SDK now!
+Try the Agora SDK now!